 Every so often, someone on the AgingCare Caregiver Forum will admit that they secretly wish the person they’re caring for would pass away.
-Often, this person is sick, miserable and difficult to care for.
-The caregiver merely wants their life back and an end to their care recipient’s suffering.
+Often, this person is sick, suffering and difficult to care for.
+The caregiver merely wants their life back and an end to their care recipient’s pain.
 Of course, those who admit to having this thought wonder if that makes them a terrible person.

 Most of these people are decent folks who care deeply about their parents, spouses and other loved ones who require care.
 They have taken on caregiving, as so many of us do, out of love.
 Our help is needed, so we jump in without a thought.
 We have no idea that this role could last for years or even decades.
 It doesn’t occur to us that this decision could jeopardize our relationships, our careers our health or our finances.
 But that is the reality for most.